Tilted sensitivity analysis in matched observational studies: Tilted sensitivity analysis

 \section{Tilted sensitivity analysis}

-We now introduce a modified approach to conducting a sensitivity analysis when matching with multiple controls.
-Suppose that the sharp null hypothesis $H_F$.
-For each matched set $i$, define $T_{\Gamma i}$, referred to as the \textit{tilted} version of $T_i$ henceforth, as which has the equivalent representation The representation (\ref{eq:AGammaweight}) inspires the name for the modification: $f_\Gamma(x) := x/\exp\{\log(\Gamma)\1\{x\geq 0\}\}$ is the 45 degree line through the origin for $x \leq 0$, with slope equal to 1.
-For $x>0$, the slope changes from 1 to 1/$\Gamma$, tilting towards the horizontal axis.
+We now introduce a modified approach to conducting a sensitivity analysis.
+Suppose that the sharp null hypothesis $H_F$ holds.
+For each matched set $i$, define $T_{\Gamma i}$, referred to as the \textit{tilted} version of $T_i$ henceforth, as which has the equivalent representation